White Sox beat Blue Jays 4-1, game halted by rain in 5th

 TRAINER’S ROOM

-Blue Jays: RHP Javy Guerra (0-0, 3.86 ERA) was designated for assignment to make room for Feierabend. .
-RHP Clay Buchholz (right shoulder inflammation) had an MRI on Saturday that showed a Grade 2 elbow strain.
-He will follow up with Dr. James Andrews on Monday for a second opinion, according to the team. .
-LHP Clayton Richard (right knee stress reaction) was starting today in Triple-A Buffalo. .
-RHP David Phelps, who had Tommy John surgery in March 2018, has thrown two live bullpens with no issue, the team said.
+Blue Jays: RHP Javy Guerra (0-0, 3.86 ERA) was designated for assignment to make room for Feierabend. … RHP Clay Buchholz (right shoulder inflammation) had an MRI on Saturday that showed a Grade 2 elbow strain.
+He will follow up with Dr. James Andrews on Monday for a second opinion, according to the team. … RHP David Phelps, who had Tommy John surgery in March 2018, has thrown two live bullpens with no issue, the team said.
 He was scheduled to throw another live bullpen Saturday.

-White Sox: LHP Carlos Rodón (3-2, 5.19) underwent successful Tommy John surgery on Wednesday.
-He is expected to return for the second half of next season. .
-Manager Rick Renteria said he hopes OF Eloy Jiménez (right ankle sprain) will be ready to return from the injured list for the team’s road trip that begins Monday at Houston.
-Jimenez has gone 6 for 16 with a double, home run and RBI in four rehab games with Triple-A Charlotte.
+White Sox: LHP Carlos Rodon (3-2, 5.19) underwent successful Tommy John surgery on Wednesday.
+He is expected to return for the second half of next season. … Renteria hopes OF Eloy Jimenez (right ankle sprain) will be ready to return from the injured list for the team’s road trip that begins Monday at Houston.

 UP NEXT

 RHP Trent Thornton (1-4, 4.81 ERA) is expected to start for Toronto in the series finale.
 Thornton got his first major league victory after allowing two runs in 5 2/3 innings against San Francisco in his last start.
-RHP Reynaldo López (3-4, 5.58) is scheduled for the White Sox.
+RHP Reynaldo Lopez (3-4, 5.58) is scheduled for the White Sox.
 He has a 3.65 ERA in his last four starts.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports